Crazyco-xyz/christmas-challenge-2024/README.md

 I personally chose to not support Windows Explorer, because after implementing the WebDAV protocol I noticed, that Explorer does not follow the protocol as defined in [RFC 4918](https://datatracker.ietf.org/doc/html/rfc4918).
-This lead to hours of debugging which lead to no result.
-Even other servers supporting WebDAV do not completely work with Windows Explorer, for example CivetWeb as discussed in [this issue](https://github.com/civetweb/civetweb/issues/1040).
+This lead to hours of debugging without any results.
+Even other servers supporting WebDAV do not completely work with Windows Explorer, for example [CivetWeb](https://github.com/civetweb/civetweb) as discussed in [this issue](https://github.com/civetweb/civetweb/issues/1040).

 As of now, Windows Explorer only partially works.
 Opening and deleting already existing files should work.
 Renaming